mkanpa-git/intake-form-app/TECHNICAL_DESIGN.md

 ```
 【F:test-form/server/db/schema.sql†L1-L41】

-Form specifications are stored in JSON under `childcare_form.json` and are loaded by the renderer at runtime.
+Form specifications are stored in JSON under `childcare_form.json` and are loaded by the renderer at runtime using the `formSpecPath` prop.

 ## Technical Architecture